glibsonoran/Plush-for-ComfyUI/README.md

    *  Plush looks for the 'OAI_KEY' variable first, if it's not there it looks for 'OPENAI_API_KEY'.
 Using the OAI_KEY variable will allow you to generate a separate key for Plush and track those costs separately from the other OpeanAI API apps you might use.
 Either way you'll need to have one of the two enviroment variables defined with a valid active key.

-   *  If you need to make a new environment variable, see the following instructions on creating the Environment Variable and setting its value to your API key:
+   *  If you need to make a new environment variable, see the following instructions on how to create it and set its value to your API key:

 ##  Use Environment Variables in place of your API key